Jonathan-Henriksen/CrawlerGame/README.md

 NeuralJourney uses OpenAI's GPT model to interpret player commands.
 The player's input and available commands are sent as a prompt to OpenAI, formatted as `"{availableCommands}\n\n{userInput}\n\n###\n\n"`.
 The completion end sequences are defined by the stop sequence `StopSequence` option in the OpenAI configuration.
 This integration allows for a dynamic mapping of player inputs to in-game actions, enhancing the gameplay experience.

-## Technical Overview: Programming Patterns in NeuralJourney
+## Technical Overview: Strategies and Programming Patterns

 1. **Service-Oriented Architecture (SOA):** NeuralJourney employs a service-oriented architecture, modularizing functionalities into distinct services like `OpenAIService`.
 This promotes reusability, maintainability, and scalability within the application.